-Save water, lower your water bill, and earn rebates for landscape and irrigation equipment upgrades.
-EBMUD rebates are effective January 1, 2016.
+Save water, lower your water bill, and earn rebates for lawn conversion and irrigation equipment upgrades.
+EBMUD rebates are effective July 1, 2017.

 How much are the rebates?

 Rebate amounts vary depending on square footage converted and type of equipment installed.

 Terms and conditions apply to this offer.
 Please carefully review details in the brochure and application.